eddiecarbin/DFPlayerPro-CircuitPython/README.md

 DFRobot_DF1201S port to Circuit Python

 Notes:
-  Wav files work better than MP3
+  When you need to quikcly switch between a library of sounds.
+Wav files work better than MP3.